Curvytron/curvytron/doc/dev.md

 ## Stress test

 The stress test creates a room, adds 150 players in it and set them ready so the game launch.
-Tu use it, open your console an run:
+To use it, open your console an run:

 ```js
 var stressTest = document.createElement('script');